Your Mini Basket

 That’s why it’s critical you’ve chosen the right quality of speaker as well as thought about how they will be installed.

-To install ceiling speakers, you must be able to gain access behind the walls/ceilings, and once everything is installed, we do not want there to be any unwanted surprises!
+To install ceiling speakers, you must be able to gain access behind the walls/ceilings to wire the speaker cable, and once everything is installed, we do not want there to be any unwanted surprises!

 We have picked 10 things that every installer/customer should be aware of before they install the speaker into the ceiling.